bnjmnt4n/ofcrse/src/content/articles/postgres-rls.md

 stable rows 30;
 CREATE FUNCTION

-postgres=# create policy "Users have access restricted based on a random policy" on users using (id in (select get_visible_users_for_auth_user()));
+postgres=# create policy "Users can view users in their workspaces" on users using (id in (select get_visible_users_for_auth_user()));
 CREATE POLICY